Lamisa-zamzam/zamzam-international/README.md

 => improving the Sidebar of the Dashboard using Flex-grow

 ### Contributing
-Pull requsts are welcome.
+Pull requests are welcome.
 For major changes, please open a issue first and discuss what you would like to change.